IO-Aerospace-software-engineering/Astrodynamics/README.md

       | Data
 ```

-## Use the SDK
+## Use the framework
-Before use the SDK, you must install it.
+Before use the framework, you must install it.

 It can be installed from binaries or cmake, these procedures are described above.